-The calories and simple sugars provide most of it’s bulking benefits by fuelling the muscle-building process.
+The calories and simple sugars provide most of their bulking benefits by fuelling the muscle-building process.

-But a banana also contains around 12g of undigestible starch, which is a prebiotic.
+But a banana also contains around 12g of undigestible starch, which is prebiotic.

 Prebiotics are food compounds that improve gut flora health.
-And this facilitates digestion, energy utilisation, and improved muscle function.
+And this facilitates digestion, energy utilization, and improved muscle function.

 Furthermore, this 2014 study has linked the prebiotic effect with increased muscle performance, allowing you to train harder.